 Episode 18: Angel Philosopher: Naval Ravikant on Investing, Making Decisions, Happiness and the Meaning of Life — In our most popular episode to date, AngelList CEO Naval Ravikant and I break down reading, happiness, decision making, habits, and mental models.

-Episode 15: Future-Proof Your Knowledge: My Interview With the Brilliant Samuel Arbesman — Samuel Arbesman (@arbesman) is a complexity scientist focusing on the changing nature of science and technology.
+Episode 15: Future-Proofing Your Knowledge with Samuel Arbesman — Samuel Arbesman is a complexity scientist focusing on the changing nature of science and technology.
 We discuss learning, reading, and how to optimize both to get the best outcome.